Kitten

 If you don’t believe me, restart the server and note that all your kittens are still there.

-Inside this folder (your project’s database folder), you should see a kittens.js file.
+Inside your project’s database folder, you should see a kittens.js file.

 Open it up in a text editor and take a look at it.